 Hello Fellow Readers,

 How about a hands-free groundcover such as Pennsylvania sedge (Carex pennsylvanicum).
 “No cutting, no weeding, no watering,” boasts Bruce, “and, you can walk on it.”
-Its best in full shade and can endure wetness for a while, but prefers to be dry.
+It’s best in full shade and can endure wetness for a while but prefers to be dry.
 This grass-like beauty is 14 inches tall but lays in soft waves about 8 inches high.
 It grows fine under trees and makes a perfect lawn alternative in dry shady areas.

 Garden Dilemmas?
 Askmarystone@gmail.com

-Rutgers Gardens, located on the Rutgers University campus in New Brunswick NJ, is a public botanical garden free to visitors and open all year round.
+Rutgers Gardens, located on the Rutgers University campus in New Brunswick, NJ, is a public botanical garden free to visitors and open all year round.

-Defining “Native Plants”: In the lecture handout Bruce Crawford, Director of Rutgers Gardens, shared his philosophy on the definition of native plants which can be confusing.
-“Is it a plant naturally growing only in your county, your state or your regional portion of the country?”
-Bruce feels “a garden is an art form that is created by human hands” (I just love that philosophy!).
-Bruce goes on to say “Cultivars, which are either created or reproduced through human hands, are therefore acceptable.
-In a wild or totally naturalistic environment, I prefer and appreciate the broad diversity found within seedling produced plants; the diversity of form, disease resistance and appeal to pollinators is a valid concern.”
+Defining “Native Plants”: In the lecture handout Bruce Crawford, Director of Rutgers Gardens, shared his philosophy on the definition of native plants, which can be confusing.
+“Is it a plant naturally growing only in your county, your state, or your regional portion of the country?”
+Bruce feels “a garden is an art form created by human hands” (I love that philosophy!).
+Bruce says, “Cultivars, which are either created or reproduced through human hands, are therefore acceptable.
+In a wild or totally naturalistic environment, I prefer and appreciate the broad diversity found within seedling-produced plants; the diversity of form, disease resistance, and appeal to pollinators is a valid concern.”